 On 17 September 2007 the HBOS Group Reorganisation Act 2006 took effect.
-This brought together four of HBOS pic's main UK banking businesses (Halifax, Governor and Company of the Bank of Scotland, Capital Bank and HBOS Treasury Services) into a single legal entity, Bank of Scotland pic ("BOS").
-On this date HBOS Treasury Services re-branded its business and now operates externally as Bank of Scotland Treasury.
-Internally it is known as "Treasury"
+This brought together four of HBOS pic's main UK banking businesses (Halifax, Governor and Company of the Bank of Scotland, Capital Bank and HBOS Treasury Services) into a single legal entity, Bank of Scotland pic ("BOS")

-BOS (Shared Appreciation Mortgages) NO 3 PLC was a subsidiary undertaking of Uberior Investments PLC, which is a wholly-owned subsidiary of BOS, until 31 July 2007.
-On this date the entire ordinary share capital of BOS (Shared Appreciation Mortgages) NO 3 PLC was transferred from Uberior Investments PLC to BOS.
+BOS (Shared Appreciation Mortgages) NO 4 PLC was a subsidiary undertaking of Uberior Investments PLC, which is a wholly-owned subsidiary of BOS, until 31 July 2007.
+On this date the entire ordinary share capital of BOS (Shared Appreciation Mortgages) NO 4 PLC was transferred from Uberior Investments PLC to BOS.
 The Company is now a directly held subsidiary of BOS.